npcoincoreteam/NPCoin-php/NPCWallet/OpenApiWallet/README.md

 <br>
 To retrieve Wallet Balance only need 2 important parameters as below:
 * WALLET_SECRET (auto generate when create the wallet above)
-* PASSWOR (the password that mention in creat wallet above)
+* PASSWORD (the password that mention in create wallet above)
 <br>
 <a href="https://github.com/npcoincoreteam/NPCoin/blob/master/NPCWallet/OpenApiWallet/Sample-Retrieve-Balance.txt">Sample Retrieve Balance</a>
 <br>
 <a href="https://github.com/npcoincoreteam/NPCoin/blob/master/NPCWallet/OpenApiWallet/Retrieve-Balance.txt">REFER HERE FOR API RESPONSE</a>

 # Sending/Transfer NPCoin
-Fuction sending/transfer NPCoin is very strict and need more security parameters so that only authorise person and owner of the wallet address only can make the sending/transfer.
+Function sending/transfer NPCoin is very strict and need more security parameters so that only authorise person and owner of the wallet address only can make the sending/transfer.

-Fuction sending/transfer need parameter as below
+Function sending/transfer need parameter as below
 * Sending Address / Wallet From
 * Receiver Address / Wallet To
 * Wallet Secret